dougeby/IntuneDocs/intune/data-transfer-between-apps-manage-ios.md

       Example: [‘IntuneMAMUPN’, ‘jondoe@microsoft.com’]

      > [!NOTE]
-       > In Intune, the App Configuration policy has to be for enrollment type "Managed Devices".
+     > In Intune, the App Configuration policy enrollment type must be set to **Managed Devices**.
-       > Addicionally, the App needs to be either installed from the Intune Company Portal if set as available or pushed as required to the device.
+     > Additionally, the app needs to be either installed from the Intune Company Portal (if set as available) or pushed as required to the device.

 4. Deploy the **Open in management** policy using Intune or your third-party MDM provider to enrolled devices.